-Teaching at U.T. since 2001, he is responsible for the 2-semester required design-studio sequence in the Architectural Engineering undergraduate program, which focuses on preliminary design concepts for multi-disciplinary design of buildings.
+AT U.T., he is responsible for a 2-semester required design-studio sequence in the Architectural Engineering program, which focuses on preliminary-design concepts for multi-disciplinary design of buildings.
 This includes architectural, structural, mechanical, sustainability, construction systems and the integration of these concepts during the design process.
-He also is a liason between the UT-CAEE department and professional firms and directs the UT Study Abroad summer-program in London, England: ‘Emerging Technologies’ and founded the website AEWorldMap.com, which tracks international contemporary buildings and the interdisciplinary teams responsible for their success.
+He also is a liason between the UT-CAEE department and professional firms and directs the UT Study Abroad summer-program in London, England, titled: ‘Emerging Technologies’.
+He is also founder of the website AEWorldMap.com, which tracks ambitious international architectural buildings and the teams that produce those builidngs.

-Professional experience includes working in nationally-acclaimed architecture firms for 15 years, including 6 years in the offices of Charles Moore, FAIA.
+Previous to working at UT, Gregory Brooks worked in nationally-acclaimed architecture firms for 15 years, including 6 years in the offices of Charles Moore, FAIA.
 Durng this phase of his career he helped to design and build over 120 buildings, including museums, churches, university facilities, office buildings, retail spaces and private residences.
 In 2001 he opened his own design firm, specializing in modern homes and small-commercial projects.
 In 2011 he joined forces with Patrice Mailloux-Huberdeau to form BMH Design Studio in Austin, Texas.

 Gregory Brooks earned his Master of Architecture degree from The University of Texas at Austin in 1995, including having received first prize in a United Nations international design competition that same year.
-He also studied architecture at Lawrence Technical University in Detroit and engineering at The University of Michigan in Ann Arbor.
+He also studied at Lawrence Technical University in Detroit and at The University of Michigan in Ann Arbor.

-• Design integration of: architecture / engineering / energy / construction.
+• Design integration of architecture / engineering / sustainablity / construction.

 • 3-D computer design and analysis tools.